ndonkoHenri/Python-Desktop-Notifications/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Code Structure
+- `main.py`: contains the code for the flet-made GUI application;
+- `utils.py`: contains the how-to-use code for each notification engine mentioned above;
+- `test_images` folder: contains images used used in `utils.py`

 ## Note
 - I tested these libraries only on Windows 10, so I don't/can't know exactly how they will behave on other operating systems.
 I will be happy to receive Feedbacks on how they work on your OSs.